ros2/rmw_connextdds/README.md

 disseminating the samples they write to matching DataReaders.

-`rmw_connextdds` and `rmw_connextddsmicro` create a single Publisher which is sharead by all DataWriters they create.
+`rmw_connextdds` and `rmw_connextddsmicro` create a single Publisher which is shared by all DataWriters they create.

 The lifecycle of this Publisher is the same as its parent DomainParticipant.